‘Fairy Tail: Dragon Cry’ Movie Premier Surprise And Bonus Content For Advanced Booking Of Japanese Anime Movie

 — 真島ヒロ (@hiro_mashima) April 9, 2017

 Besides the storyboards, Mashima is quite involved with the production and post-production process as well.
 In fact, he also drew detailed sketches of the characters, which might appear rough, but contain several interesting aspects about the various multifaceted characters in the series.
-Additionally, Mashima is also responsible for creation of key visuals for the movie.
+Additionally, Mashima is also responsible for the creation of key visuals for the movie.
 One of the most prominent visuals drawn by Mashima has been used for the promotion of the movie.
 It depicts Natsu transforming into a dragon.
 Interestingly, the transformation isn’t complete, and anime fans claim the visual is indication that Natsu transforms in Etherious Natsu Dragneel (E.N.D) in the movie.

 原画展のメイキング用に描いた落書き。 pic.twitter.com/vat9onBJMX